eidellev/json-migrate/README.md

 - `migrationsPath (string)` - The directory where `json-migarte` will look for migration scripts.
 - `dataPaths (string or string array)` - Glob expression(s).
 Where `json-migrate` should look for data files.

+## Migrations history

+`json-migarte` will keep a list of migrations that had been previously run in `.migrations-history.json` and will not run the same migration again.
+If you wish re-run a specific migration, simply delete it from the file.

 ## Migration Script Example